Graham Henry: Wales and Lions

-After being overlooked for the All Blacks coaching position in 1998, Henry left New Zealand to coach Wales, at the time becoming the highest paid rugby union coach in the world for a reputed £250,000 per year.
+After being overlooked for the All Blacks coaching position in 1996, Henry left New Zealand in 1998 to coach Wales, at the time becoming the highest paid rugby union coach in the world for a reputed £250,000 per year.
 His success with Wales resulted in him being given the nickname "the Great Redeemer" in the media there after guiding his side to eleven consecutive victories in 1999.
 As a result, Henry gained celebrity status in Wales.
-He was appointed coach of the British and Irish Lions for their unsuccessful 2001 tour to Australia – this made him the first Lions' coach from outside the Home Nations.
+He was appointed coach of the British and Irish Lions for their unsuccessful 2001 tour to Australia – this made him the first Lions' coach from outside the Home Nations since Arthur O'Brien in 1904.
 He left Wales in 2002 after a record defeat to Ireland in the Six Nations by 54–10, and returned to New Zealand where he was appointed defensive coach of the Blues during their successful 2003 Super 12 season.